Ideal simplicial volume of manifolds with boundary: Hyperbolic manifolds with geodesic boundary

-\end{prop} \begin{proof} We first claim that there exists an ideal fundamental cycle $z_M\in C_n^\calM(X,B)$ supported on fully truncated simplices.
-In fact, Kojima's canonical decomposition for hyperbolic manifolds with geodesic boundary~\cite{Kojima, Kojima2} shows that $M$ can be decomposed into fully truncated polyhedra.
+Kojima's canonical decomposition for hyperbolic manifolds with geodesic boundary~\cite{Kojima, Kojima2} shows that $M$ can be decomposed into fully truncated polyhedra.
 Unfortunately, it is not clear whether these polyhedra may be coherently subdivided to give a triangulation of $M$ by non-degenerate truncated simplices.
 However, a decomposition of $M$ into possibly degenerate truncated simplices may be obtained by subdividing Kojima's decomposition and, if needed, by inserting a finite number of degenerate truncated simplices between the faces of the original polyhedra.
-One can finally obtain the desired fundamental cycle by alternating the barycentric parametrizations of these simplices just as we did in Subsection~\ref{isv:vs:c}.
-As an alternative, one can exploit a triangulation by fully truncated simplices of a degree-$d$ covering $M'$ of $M$ (which exists by~\cite{LST}) to construct an ideal fundamental cycle $z_{M'}$ for $M'$ supported on fully truncated simplices.
-The desired cycle $z_M$ can then be defined as $1/d$ times the push-forward of $z_{M'}$ via the map induced by the covering $M'\to M$ on the associated marked spaces.
+One can finally obtain the desired fundamental cycle $z_M$ by alternating the barycentric parametrizations of these simplices just as we did in Subsection~\ref{isv:vs:c}.
+It is then obvious that $\omega(z_M)=\vol(M)$, and this concludes the proof.